-- 11. SMG is chaired by the C/CEx or a member nominated by her. - 12.
+- 12. SMG is chaired by the C/CEx or a member nominated by her. - 13.
 The quorum for SMG is three, including the chair.
-A SMG member who cannot attend must identify a deputy, with the consent of the C/CEx, to attend in his/her place. - 13.
+An SMG member who cannot attend must notify the C/CEx that he/she cannot attend and identify a deputy, with the consent of the C/CEx, to attend in his/her place. - 14.
 SMG is expected to act corporately, taking decisions for the benefit of the Assembly Commission and the Assembly in the context of wider resource and strategic management considerations.
-Accordingly, papers will usually be presented by HoBs.
+Accordingly, papers will usually be presented by Heads of Business.

-14. Decisions will generally be made through consensus.
+15. Decisions will generally be made through consensus.
 However, the C/CEx retains final authority to make whatever decision she considers fit having considered all relevant factors and SMG is accountable collectively to her.